FlowFuse/website/src/blog/2023/06/node-explained-split.md

 #### Splitting by word

 When you've split something by line, you might need to split by word.
-Simply putting in a space in the `Split using` setting.
+Simply putting a space in the `Split using` setting.
 That doesn't show a visible character in the form, as opposed to the line ending character.

 ![Node-RED split by word](./images/split-node-by-word.png "Split text by space in Node-RED")